 - Finish the bechamel.
 Whisk in half and half and allow to boil a couple of minutes, stirring constantly.

 - Whisk in cheese.
-Do this off the heat to make sure the cheese melts evenly and doesn’t burn or curdle.
+Do this off the heat to make sure it melts evenly and doesn’t burn or curdle.

 The starch in the flour should keep your cheese smooth, but you want to be careful with it, just in case.